simranjit11/hackathon-poc/docs/mock-bank/prd.md

 4. FR4: The system shall provide an API endpoint to retrieve transaction history with support for filtering by account type, date range, and pagination (limit/offset).

-5. FR5: The system shall provide an API endpoint to initiate payments between accounts, including validation of sufficient funds, account ownership, and transaction recording.
+5. FR5: The system shall provide an API endpoint to initiate payments (step 1), creating a pending transaction with OTP generation for confirmation.
+The endpoint shall support payments to beneficiaries (by ID or nickname), external accounts (by payment address), or internal transfers between user's own accounts.

-6. FR6: The system shall provide an API endpoint to initiate transfers between user's own accounts or to external beneficiaries, with support for immediate and scheduled transfers.
+6. FR6: The system shall provide an API endpoint to confirm payments (step 2) by validating the OTP code, completing the transaction, and updating account balances atomically.
+The endpoint shall support both internal transfers (updating both source and destination accounts) and external transfers (updating only source account).

-7. FR7: The system shall provide an API endpoint to create, read, update, and delete payment alerts for authenticated users, including alert types (payment received, payment sent, low balance, etc.).
+7. FR7: The system shall provide an API endpoint to create, read, update, and delete reminders for future payments, including scheduled payment date, amount, recipient, and reminder notification settings.

-8. FR8: The system shall provide an API endpoint to create, read, update, and delete notification preferences for authenticated users, including notification channels (email, SMS, push) and event types.

-9. FR9: The system shall validate all API requests for proper authentication and authorization, ensuring users can only access their own account data.
+8. FR8: The system shall validate all API requests for proper authentication and authorization, ensuring users can only access their own account data.

-10. FR10: The system shall return consistent, structured JSON responses for all API endpoints with appropriate HTTP status codes and error messages.
+9. FR9: The system shall return consistent, structured JSON responses for all API endpoints with appropriate HTTP status codes and error messages.

-11. FR11: The system shall maintain transaction history for all payments and transfers, including transaction ID, timestamp, amount, from/to accounts, and status.
+10. FR10: The system shall maintain transaction history for all payments and transfers, including transaction ID, timestamp, amount, from/to accounts, and status.

-12. FR12: The system shall support mock data persistence across API calls within a session or configured time period to simulate realistic banking behavior.
+11. FR11: The system shall support mock data persistence across API calls within a session or configured time period to simulate realistic banking behavior.

 ### Non Functional